Holistic Way to Enhance Breast Size with Herbals

 Here are several well-known—and a few lesser-known—herbs and supplements with breast-enhancing properties:

 Red Clover: Rich in isoflavones, red clover mimics estrogen activity in the body.
 In addition it provides essential nutrients like calcium, potassium, and vitamin C. Due to its potassium content, it helps correct a common deficiency—over 90% of people don’t get enough potassium from diet alone.
+It has potent phytoestrogens and can both bind and stimulate estrogen responsive genes.
+A reason we caution those with breast cancer against use.

 Fenugreek Seed: Contains diosgenin, a phytoestrogen promoting mammary gland development.
 Often used in cooking, fenugreek also supports lactation and has a long history in traditional medicine for female reproductive health.